JMartinCreuzburg/gns3_over_mcp/README.md

    - Or create a new module in `tools/` for new categories
 3. Register the new tool in the module's `register_*_tools()` function
 4. Update this README with the new tool documentation

-## Security Notes

-- Never commit `.env` file to version control (already in `.gitignore`)
-- Use strong passwords for remote GNS3 servers
-- Consider using HTTPS for remote connections (`protocol: "https"` in config)
-- Limit network access to GNS3 server to trusted clients

 ## Future Enhancements